banyawat/Composer/PdCore/jni/libpd/pure-data/portmidi/pm_win/README_WIN.txt

 10) compile the java code:
     - cd pm_java
     - make.bat
-        + If there is a problem running javac, note that you must have a path to javac.exe on your PATH environment variable.
+        + If there is a problem running javac, pitch that you must have a path to javac.exe on your PATH environment variable.
 Edit your path (in Vista) using Control Panel > User Accounts > User Accounts > Change my environment variables; then select